malvinarum/PlexRPC-API-Cloudflare-Worker/README.md

 The official serverless backend service for **[PlexRPC](https://github.com/malvinarum/Plex-Rich-Presence)**.

 This Cloudflare Worker acts as a secure middleware between the PlexRPC Windows client and various third-party metadata APIs (Spotify, TMDB, Google Books).
-It secures API keys server-side and provides a unified endpoint for rich metadata with zero latency.
+It secures API keys server-side, provides a unified endpoint for rich metadata, and enforces client versioning.

 ## 🚀 Features

 * **🎵 Music Metadata:** Authenticates with **Spotify** (Client Credentials Flow) to fetch high-res album art and track links.
 * **🎬 Movie/TV Metadata:** Queries **TMDB** for movie posters and show details.
 * **📖 Audiobook Metadata:** Searches **Google Books** for cover art and author info.
+* **🛡️ Active Defense:** Includes in-memory **Rate Limiting** and **Auto-Banning** to protect API quotas from abusive clients.
-* **🔐 Security:** Keeps all sensitive API keys (Spotify Secret, TMDB Key, etc.) in Cloudflare's secure vault, keeping the client "configless" and secure.
+* **🔐 Security:** Keeps all sensitive API keys (Spotify Secret, TMDB Key, etc.) in Cloudflare's secure vault.
-* **⚙️ Dynamic Config:** Serves global configuration (like the Discord App ID) to allow client updates without re-compiling.
+* **📲 Version Enforcement:** Can "soft-block" obsolete clients by remotely injecting an "Update Required" notification into their Rich Presence.

 ## 🛠️ Prerequisites